Job Mentoring Definition:

 1. Generation gap hampers the process:

-Moreover, the generation gap between the senior and junior employees may lead to dissimilar ideas.
-This can further lead to a not-so smooth relationship.
-This forced and unwilling relationship can ruin the productivity of the mentee and make him feel unwelcome in the company.
+Moreover, the generation gap between senior and junior employees may lead to dissimilar ideas.
+This can further lead to a not-so-smooth relationship.
+This forced an unwilling relationship can ruin the productivity of the mentee and make him feel unwelcome in the company.
 This will further wreck the working atmosphere too.

 2. Slow friction may lead to frustration: